mpughcs/Max_Pugh_Java/Summative-2-Pugh-Max/readme.md

 The Bookstore web service manages inventory for a bookstore.
 The REST APIs in this project allow callers to perform the following actions:

-- [ ] Create, Read, Update, and Delete Books.
+- [x] Create, Read, Update, and Delete Books.
-- [ ] Create, Read, Update, and Delete Authors.
+- [x] Create, Read, Update, and Delete Authors.
-- [ ] Create, Read, Update, and Delete Publishers.
+- [x] Create, Read, Update, and Delete Publishers.
-- [ ] Find Books by a given Author.
+- [x] Find Books by a given Author.

 ### User Stories

-- [ ] As an API user, I would like to create, read, update, and delete authors.
+- [x] As an API user, I would like to create, read, update, and delete authors.
-- [ ] As an API user, I would like to create, read, update, and delete publishers.
+- [x] As an API user, I would like to create, read, update, and delete publishers.
-- [ ] As an API user, I would like to create, read, update, and delete books.
+- [x] As an API user, I would like to create, read, update, and delete books.
-- [ ] As an API user, I would like to find all books by a given author.
+- [x] As an API user, I would like to find all books by a given author.

 ### Requirements for Book API

-- **Book API** (25%):
+- **Book API** :
-    - [ ] Code is clean and follows general patterns as presented in class.
+    - [x] Code is clean and follows general patterns as presented in class.
-    - [ ] Implementation of Book model.
+    - [x] Implementation of Book model.
-    - [ ] Implementation of Book repository and controller for the following actions:
+    - [x] Implementation of Book repository and controller for the following actions:
-        - [ ] Create
+        - [x] Create
-        - [ ] Read by Id
+        - [x] Read by Id
-        - [ ] Read All
+        - [x] Read All
-        - [ ] Update
+        - [x] Update
-        - [ ] Delete
+        - [x] Delete
-        - [ ] Search Book by Author Id
+        - [x] Search Book by Author Id
-    - [ ] Test of Book repository and MockMvc test cases for the following actions:
+    - [x] Test of Book repository and MockMvc test cases for the following actions:
-        - [ ] Create
+        - [x] Create
-        - [ ] Read by Id
+        - [x] Read by Id
-        - [ ] Read All
+        - [x] Read All
-        - [ ] Update
+        - [x] Update
-        - [ ] Delete
+        - [x] Delete
-        - [ ] Search Book by Author Id
+        - [x] Search Book by Author Id

 ### Requirements for Author API

-- **Author API** (25%):
+- **Author API** :
-    - [ ] Code is clean and follows general patterns as presented in class
+    - [x] Code is clean and follows general patterns as presented in class
-    - [ ] Implementation of Author model
+    - [x] Implementation of Author model
-    - [ ] Implementation of Author repository and controller for the following actions:
+    - [x] Implementation of Author repository and controller for the following actions:
-        - [ ] Create
+        - [x] Create
-        - [ ] Read by Id
+        - [x] Read by Id
-        - [ ] Read All
+        - [x] Read All
-        - [ ] Update
+        - [x] Update
-        - [ ] Delete
+        - [x] Delete
     - [ ] Test of Author repository and MockMvc test cases for the following actions:
         - [ ] Create
         - [ ] Read by Id